fereidani/kanal/README.md

 * Kanal is fast and efficient in communication
 * Kanal can communicate in both sync and async and even between sync and async by providing methods to transform sender/receiver to other API.
 * Kanal provides cleaner API in comparison with other rust libraries
-* Similar to Golang you have access to `Close` function and you can broadcast the close signal from any instance of the channel, to close the channel for both sides.
+* Similar to Golang you have access to the `Close` function and you can broadcast the close signal from any instance of the channel, to close the channel for both sides.
+* Kanal provides high-performance MPMC channels and lock-free one-shot channels in one package.

 ## Why not use Kanal?